 - snort, or

-Medical professionals–such as doctors, pharmacists and veterinarians–do not violate HS 11377 when they possess methamphetamines in accordance with California and federal law.9
+Medical professionals–such as doctors, pharmacists and veterinarians–do not violate HS 11377 when they possess methamphetamines in accordance with California and federal law.6

 HS 11377 bans possession of not only methamphetamine but also other stimulants, anabolic steroids, and commonly used “party drugs” such as:

-Simple possession of these drugs carries the same or similar penalties as simple possession of methamphetamine.11
+Simple possession of these drugs carries the same or similar penalties as simple possession of methamphetamine.8

 2. Defenses

 Here at Shouse Law Group, we have represented literally thousands of people facing drug charges such as meth possession.
-In our experience, the most effective defenses to Health and Safety Code 11377 are as follows:
+In our experience, the following four defenses have proven effective with prosecutors and judges at getting 11377 HS charges reduced or dismissed.

 The D.A. should drop the charges against you if we can show that you never knowingly possessed the meth and that it belonged to someone else.
 For example, perhaps someone planted the meth on you or left the meth in your house without your knowledge.